GM-Consult-Pty-Ltd/text_analysis/README.md

 ### String Comparison

-The following measures of `term` similarity are provided:
+The following measures of `term` similarity are provided as extensions on String:
 * `Damerau–Levenshtein distance` is the minimum number of  single-character edits (transpositions, insertions, deletions or substitutions) required to change one `term` into another;
 * `edit similarity` is a normalized measure of `Damerau–Levenshtein distance` on a scale of 0.0 to 1.0, calculated by dividing the the difference between the maximum edit distance (sum of the length of the two terms) and the computed `editDistance`, by  the maximum edit distance;
 * `length distance` returns the absolute value of the difference in length between two terms;
-* `length similarity` returns the similarity in length between two terms on a scale of 0.0 to 1.0 on a log scale (1 - the log of the ratio of the term lengths);
+* `character similarity` returns the similarity two terms as it relates to the collection of unique characters in each term on a scale of 0.0 to 1.0;
-* `Jaccard similarity` measures similarity between finite sample sets, and is defined as the size of the intersection divided by the size of the union of the sample sets; and
+* `length similarity` returns the similarity in length between two terms on a scale of 0.0 to 1.0 on a log scale (1 - the log of the ratio of the term lengths); and
-* `termSimilarity` returns a similarity index value between 0.0 and 1.0, product of `edit similarity` , `Jaccard similarity` and `length similarity`.
-A term similarity of 1.0 means the two terms are identical in all respects.
+* `Jaccard similarity` measures similarity between finite sample sets, and is defined as the size of the intersection divided by the size of the union of the sample sets.

-Functions that return the term similarity measures are provided by static methods of the [TermSimilarity](#termsimilarity) class.
+The [TermSimilarity](#termsimilarity) class enumerates all the similarity measures of two terms and provides the `TermSimilarity.similarity` property that combines the four measures into a single value.

 The [TermSimilarity](#termsimilarity) class also provides a function for splitting terms into `k-grams`, used in spell correction algorithms.